- 1 Marriage, Nationality and Divorce

 - If one party is Filipino and the other a non-Filipino then:

-- If the foreigner files (is the “petitioner”) then the divorce is valid and the Filipino becomes free to re-marry.
+- If the foreigner files (is the “petitioner” or the “Plaintiff”) then the divorce is valid and the Filipino becomes free to re-marry.

 - If the Filipino files and the divorce is granted then the Filipino partner is still considered married under the Philippine Family Code and may not remarry within the Philippines.
 S/he may also be technically guilty of the crime of bigamy, a prosecutable offense under Philippine law.

 If you are a Filipino who was ever married in the Philippines and who now wants to remarry, start now getting your ducks in order to be able to begin the annulment process.

 Your previous marriage will not just “go away”.

 And it doesn’t matter how long ago you married, how long it has been since your first husband deserted you, you are still married.